Life Insurance?Life insurance proceeds may

 Who Will Help Provide for My Family if I'm No Longer Here?

-With Life insurance, the answer is - you will.
-Life insurance proceeds may help your loved ones to replace the income they depend on from you.
+Life insurance proceeds may help your loved ones replace the income they depend on from you.
 At its most basic, Life insurance may help you keep your final expenses from being a burden on those you leave behind…and that's one of the greatest gifts you can give to those you love.

 Reasons why you might need Life insurance